 Chalk pens can be far messier than other options.

-Designed for three children.
-Space displaying reward is prominent.
-32 colorful magnetic chore stickers.
+Designed for 3 children.
+The space displaying rewards is prominent.
+Thirty-two colorful magnetic chore stickers.
 Space to write in unique assignments.
 Thick laminated paper.
 Magnetic stars are easy for little fingers to handle.

 The magnets could be stronger, and they may fall from time to time.
 No way to attach to non-magnetic surfaces.

-Made from dry erase boards connected with fabric hinges.
-Hang from nail or hook.
+Made from dry-erase boards connected with fabric hinges.
+Hang from a nail or hook.
 Includes 90 magnets for chores, behavior, and tracking progress.
 Hangs on a string (not magnetic).
-Unused magnets stay attached to the secondary board instead of a pouch or packet.
+Unused magnets stay attached to the secondary board.

-Goal is not prominently featured.
-Designed for only one child.
+Goals are not prominently featured.
+Designed for only 1 child.
 The wooden frame warps relatively easily.